 If you're searching for a better understanding of what PPI is, how PPI differs from DPI, and what affect it has on your digital photographs in general, below are a few resources.
 Note that these are external sites with no affiliation with Blurb.

 PPI vs DPI: what's the difference?
-If you'd like to delve deeper into things, this article (aimed at designers but useful here, too) offers additional insight and some helpful visuals.
+If you'd like to delve deeper then this article (aimed at designers but useful here, too) offers additional insight and some helpful visuals).

 Basics of Digital Camera Pixels If you want to go further down the rabbit hole of PPI, DPI, pixels and resolution then check out this article from the folks at Cambridge in Colour.